 - Abstracts will be peer reviewed and evaluated by experts in one of the categories (topics) listed.
 They will be allocated for oral or poster presentation.
 Authors are requested to indicate their preference when submitting.
 However, please note, that the Scientific Committee will make the final decision for the mode of presentation;

-- The final decision of the Scientific Committee will be announced by mid-May;
+- The final decision of the Scientific Committee will be announced by mid-June;

 - All accepted abstract submitters will receive confirmation by email.
 Please do not forget to indicate your correct email address and telephone number when submitting your abstract, as well as the email addresses of the main author and the presenter (the author who will present the paper at the conference).
 The main author and the presenter can be the same person.
 They may also be identical to or different from the submitter);